eliassun/ipsec/README.md

 Still after the VPN connection is made from the client installed, then verify it by:

 ping 172.16.1.200

+# Demo: Okta/SAML Remote User VPN
+This feature can create a single user for both IPSec remote VPN and OpenVPN.
+Then it will user Okta/SAML account to generate a temporary token for both IPSec remote VPN and OpenVPN. e.g. iOS can use the same e-mail and the token to login VPN service.
+Then the MacOS/Win still can use the same e-mail and the same token to login the OpenVPN.

 # Demo: IPSec Site-to-Site VPN